IPS-Eye-White

 For we have become partakers of Christ, if we hold fast the beginning of our assurance firm until the end, (Hebrews 3:14 NASB)

-The thrust of this one is that once a person has made a decision to follow Christ and has been born again Obedience and Good Works will become a part of their life... not to earn salvation, but because of it.
+Once a person has made a decision to follow Christ and has been born again obedience and good works will become a part of their life... not to earn salvation, but because of it.

 Obedience

 According to Scripture two of the prerequisites to salvation are 'loving God' and 'knowing God'.
-One would therefore be wise to investigate what exactly the Bible means by these two phrases.
+Therefore wouldn't it make sense to thoroughly understand what the Scriptures mean by these two phrases rather than rely on what we think they imply?

 "Loving" God